rickosborne/skyline/adapter/dnd5e/655-scrapper.md

 ### Actions

 _**Bite.**_
+Grinding jaws attempt to shred the target.
 _Melee Weapon Attack_, +2 to hit, reach 5 ft., one target.
 _Hit:_ 4 (1d8) piercing damage.

 _**Claw.**_
+The Scrapper rakes with its claws.
 _Melee Weapon Attack_, +2 to hit, reach 5 ft., one target.
 _Hit:_ 4 (1d8) slashing damage.

 _**Laser Burst.**_
+A laser burst fires at a single target.
 _Ranged Weapon Attack_, +2 to hit, reach 120 ft. (min.
 25 ft.), one target.
 Lasers recharge at the end of the next round.
 _Hit:_ 4 (1d8) fire damage.